BestTimesToVisit.com Logo

 Taxis

 Taxis are readily available at the airport, cruise port, and major hotels.
-They are a convenient way to get around, especially if you have luggage or are traveling in a group.
-Drivers are generally knowledgeable about the island and can offer impromptu tours.
+They are a convenient way to get around, especially if you're traveling with luggage or in a group.
+Most drivers are knowledgeable about the island and can offer impromptu tours.

-Cost:Metered fares are not always used; agree on the price *before* your journey.
+Cost:Metered fares are not always used; agree on a price before starting your journey.
 Expect around $20-$30 USD for a trip from the airport to Basseterre, and $40-$50 USD to the South East Peninsula.
+Shorter trips within Basseterre are usually $10-$15 USD.

 Rental Cars

-Renting a car offers the most flexibility for exploring Saint Kitts and Nevis at your own pace, allowing you to venture off the beaten path.
-It's ideal for discovering hidden beaches and smaller villages.
+Renting a car offers the most flexibility for exploring St. Kitts and Nevis at your own pace, especially if you plan to venture off the main tourist paths.
+It's ideal for visiting secluded beaches or hiking trails.

 Cost:Expect to pay around $50-$70 USD per day for a compact car.
-You'll need a temporary local driver's permit, which most rental agencies can arrange for about $30 USD.
+You'll also need a temporary local driver's license, which costs $30 USD and can be purchased at the airport or police station.

 Local Buses

-Cost:Fares are very inexpensive, typically $1-$2 USD per ride, paid in cash directly to the driver.
+Cost:Fares are very cheap, typically ranging from $1-$3 USD per ride, depending on the distance.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.